irishorng/RecordLinkage_GunViolenceIncidents/README.md

 Contributing: William Chan, Jared Murray

-For a detailed description of the method see:
+For a detailed description of our framework see:
 - Probabilistic Record Linkage: An Application to Gun Homicides (in review)

 Data: